Dleibe1/House-dot-local/README.md

 Run the commands in extra_scripts.zsh to build the react app and flash it to the ESP32.

 This is still a work in progress.
 I made it for my roommates and I to keep track of who did what chores last.
 The fetch requests read and write to a single JSON file.
+I need to update the folder structure and naming to better resemble what real REST integration would look like.

 I wanted to see if I could set up a React app with REST API integration using Fetch requests on an ESP32 with no external hardware.

-The app isn't pretty, I may make a template version of this to just have working GET and POST routes and their respective fetch requests in react, along with basic routing setup.
-Unless the people at your place are also named Ryan, Eden, and Dan and you don't mind your app looks like it was made in 2004.